Time for another Fireside Chat! This time it’s all about connecting with customers through incentives.

 For Chelsea, sit-down interviews with at least 25 Kajabi Heroes was an incredible opportunity to connect on a deeper level.

 “I got to really dig deep and understand the kind of grit that went into building their business.
-I talked to all different kinds of people like Dy Ann Parham and Adam Mitchell,” she said.
+I talked to all different kinds of people like Dy Ann Parham,” she said.
 She was blown away by the work Kajabi Heroes were doing, from helping women through menopause to martial artistry, and so much more.

 5. Creativity is key.